-Before we talk about how to pick a stock, it is important to note that as a day trader, since you don’t have the luxury of taking delivery and holding on to the stock, one wrong decision can lead to heavy losses.
-Typically, if you want to buy and sell any commodity within one day, it should have certain features like:
+Before we talk about how to select a stock for intraday, it is important to note that as a day trader, since you don’t have the luxury of holding on to the stock, one wrong decision can lead to heavy losses.
+Typically, if you want to buy and sell any commodity within one day, it should have certain features.
+These include:

 Here is an example to help understand this:

 Let’s say that you want to buy and sell onions for profit.
-You will succeed if there is a constant trade happening in onions throughout the day with prices going up and down based on the demand and supply of the commodity.
-Also, there should be enough data to support the fact that the overall market is doing good business and the onion sector is especially booming.
-Further, in recent days, the momentum should be in favor of trading in onions.
+You will succeed if there is a constant trade happening in onions throughout the day with prices going up and down based on the demand and supply of the commodity (onions).
+Also, there should be enough data to support the fact that the overall market is doing good, the business and the onion sector is booming.
+Further, recent momentum should be in favor of trading in onions.

 While choosing highly liquid stocks, ensure that you assess the liquidity at different price levels.
 While some stocks can have high liquidity at low prices, the volumes can drop drastically beyond a certain level.
 Understanding this can help you buy them at the right time.